California drivers need to have liability insurance or an applicable alternative. If you don’t have insurance, it could spell trouble.

 - California Government Code 76104.7: $4 for every $10 of your fine, or every part of $10.

-For second and subsequent convictions of getting in an accident without proof of financial responsibility in California, you will be subject to a license suspension of up to four years.
+If you’re in an auto accident without liability insurance, California will suspend your driver’s license for a year.
+You’ll also be fined accordingly and could have your vehicle impounded.
+For second and subsequent convictions of getting in an accident without proof of car insurance, you will be subject to a license suspension of up to four years.
 You may receive a license reinstatement during the last three years of your suspension if you maintain an SR-22 form.

 Other Consequences For Driving Without Insurance In California

-Your Ability To Recover Damages Is Reduced If You Don’t Have Insurance
+Your Ability To Recover Damages Is Reduced If You Don’t Have Car Insurance

 Most drivers are eligible to recover economic and non-economic damages from any party whose negligence causes an auto accident in California, thanks to California Civil Code 1714.
 Negligence is the failure to be reasonably careful to prevent harm.
 Economic damages are objectively calculable damages such as medical bills and property damage, and non-economic damages are subjective damages such as pain and suffering.